cirosantilli/db/mysql.md

 ##temporary table

-A table that only exists per session and experies at the end of a session.
+A table that only exists per session and expires at the end of a session.

 `SHOW TABLES` does not show temporary tables.
 TODO how to list them?